Magic-Phono/cdj3k-magicphono-loader/README.md

 If no bootable SD-card is present the CDJ-3000 will continue booting from internal firmware as usual.

-The chances of this bricking your CDJ-3000 is low as it does not update or overwrite the firmware in the CDJ, however there is a non-zero chance something could go wrong.
+The chances of this bricking your CDJ-3000 is low, however there is a non-zero chance something could go wrong.

 > [!CAUTION]
 > This tool is experimental software with the potential to brick your CDJ. **USE AT YOUR OWN RISK**.